About Us

 Meetings:

-Meetings are usually held every second Tuesday of the month in the ground floor seminar rooms at Ecosciences Precinct in Dutton Park, Brisbane.
+Meetings are usually held every second Tuesday of the month in the ground floor seminar rooms at the Ecosciences Precinct in Dutton Park, Brisbane.
 Our guest speakers present on a variety of topics: some examples from past speakers include: hoverfly systematics, hive beetle control, history of museum collections, plant volatiles and parasitoid interactions, honeybee navigation and robotics, insect evolutionary genomics, butterflies of Africa, eucalyptus borers, mosquito control and the importance of taxonomy.
+And many more!
+See our events listing for the next meeting's guest speaker.

 Council members